 The commentary has also been revised in a number of ways.
 First, we reviewed and revised the language from a stylistic viewpoint to clarify and simplify the statements.
-Second, we eliminated statements, citations and illustrations where we did not think they provided meaningful guidance to the comment.
+Second, we eliminated statement, citations and illustrations where we did not think they provided meaningful guidance to the comment.
 Third, we added citations to significant new authorities as noted above.
 Fourth, in some areas we rewrote commentary to make clear that the Working Group does not intend to endorse the methodology or selection criteria employed by one particular vendor over that employed by another.
 Fifth, we added entirely new commentary in the following areas:

-- The Benefits of Written Document Management Policies - Written Records Management Policies Should Account for Records in Both Paper and Electronic Form - Privilege Logs for Voluminous Electronic Documents - Preservation of Expert Witness Drafts and Materials - Use of Special Masters and Court-Appointed Experts to Preserve Privilege - Protection of Confidentiality and Privilege Regarding "Clawback" or "Quick Peek" Productions - Sampling - Cost-Shifting Cannot Replace Reasonable Limits on the Scope of Discovery - "Negligent" vs. "Culpable" Spoliation - The Good Faith Destruction of Documents in Compliance with a Reasonable Records Management Policy Should Not Be Considered Sanctionable Conduct Absent Reasonable Notice to the Organization of a Duty to Preserve the Documents was our hope that they could serve as a guide to litigants and courts alike.
-The role that The Sedona Principles have played during the intervening time has exceeded our greatest expectations.
+- The Benefits of Written Document Management Policies - Written Records Management Policies Should Account for Records in Both Paper and Electronic Form - Privilege Logos for Voluminous Electronic Documents - Preservation of Expert Witness Drafts and Materials - Use of Special Masters and Court-Appointed Experts to Preserve Privilege - Protection of Confidentiality and Privilege Regarding "Clawback" or "Quick Peek" Productions - Sampling - Cost-Shifting Cannot Replace Reasonable Limits on the Scope of Discovery - "Negligent" vs. "Culpable" Spoliation - The Good Faith Destruction in Compliance with a Reasonable Records Management Policy Should Not Be Considered Sanctionable Conduct Absent Reasonable Notice to the Organization of a Duty to Preserve the Documents

+When the public comment version of The Sedona Principles was published in 2003, it was our hope that they could serve as a guide to litigants and courts alike.
+The role that The Sedona Principles have played during the intervening time has exceeded our greatest expectation.
 We offer the revised Sedona Principles in our continuing effort to help practitioners, litigants and courts alike in addressing the challenging issues involved in the world of electronic discovery.